Cavinder Bull: Legal career

 Bull has been involved in several high profile and high value matters in the course of his career including a US$1.27 billion case involving Georgia's former prime minister Bidzina Ivanishvili, a civil case acting for the liquidators against Hin Leong founder Lim Oon Kuin, securing a S$3.5 billion judgment in that case, and a case of fraud by thumb drive inventor Henn Tan.
+He also acted for Sharp Corporation in an international arbitration relating to a US$3 billion contractual relationship concerning the sale of Sharp televisions in various territories, and for an international sports marketing and media rights management group in three arbitrations arising from broadcasting and media rights to the Indian Premier League, involving agreements worth over US$1.2 billion.
 Bull also represented Ong Beng Seng in a high profile case involving former Minister S Iswaran.
 Bull was also on the Disciplinary Tribunal which fined Eugene Thuraisingam for a poem that was in contempt of court in 2018.
-He also represented Lee Kwan Yew's former lawyer Kwa Kim Li in disciplinary proceedings as a result of a complaint made by Lee Hsien Yang.
+He also represented Lee Kuan Yew's former lawyer Kwa Kim Li in disciplinary proceedings as a result of a complaint made by Lee Hsien Yang.

+He has also sat as an arbitrator in investor-state arbitrations under the auspices of International Centre for Settlement of Investment Disputes, North American Free Trade Agreement and the Permanent Court of Arbitration; including City-State NV, Praktyka Asset Management Company LLC, Crystal-Invest LLC and Prodiz LLC v Ukraine, Tennant Energy v Canada, and Rizzani de Eccher SpA and others v State of Kuwait.